Dark-winged trumpeter: Distribution and habitat

 The dark-winged trumpeter is found in the Amazon Basin of Brazil south of the Amazon River.
 The nominate subspecies is the westernmost, found between the Rio Madeira and the Rio Tapajós.
 Subspecies P. v. dextralis is found from the Tapajós to the Rio Tocantins.
 (P. v. dextralis sensu stricto and P. v. interjecta are separated by the Rio Xingu when they are treated as individual subspecies.)
 P. v. obscura is found from the Tocantins to the Atlantic coast in the state of Pará.
-Undocumented sight records in northeastern Boliva lead the South American Classification Committee of the American Ornithological Society to call the species hypothetical in that country.
+Undocumented sight records in northeastern Bolivia lead the South American Classification Committee of the American Ornithological Society to call the species hypothetical in that country.

 Behavior

 Movement

 The dark-winged trumpeter is assumed to be sedentary and territorial like the other trumpeters.

 Feeding

-The dark-winged trumpeter forages in groups of up to about 20 individuals.
+The dark-winged trumpeter forages in groups containing up to about 20 individuals.
 Its diet is not known in detail but includes fruit, arthropods, small vertebrates, and carrion.
 It sometimes follows army ant swarms to capture fleeing prey.